OpenAI-Charts/OpenAI/ChartsGPT.md

 The system processes crypto and global market data to generate structured, probability-based trading insights for investors and traders.

+Development of ChartsGPT began in June 2024, followed by an extended research and beta testing phase.
+As of March 1, 2026, the platform has entered Early Access, allowing users to access the system ahead of the public release after the completion of its initial beta testing program.

 <h2>What It Does</h2>

 <table>